What are we doing?

 The upgrade to the Grade II listed building is expected to include:

-- upgraded internal lifts
+- Refurbished internal lifts

 Why are we doing this?